 Our vision is to be the first private ENT group in Singapore with true subspecialty care.
 We see this as paramount to advance the level of ENT care in the private sector to help maintain Singapore’s leading position as a healthcare hub in the region.

-Dr Samuel Yeak – ENT Specialist was head of the ENT department in Tan Tock Seng Hospital for the last 10 years where he helped to establish true subspecialty care in a public institution.
+Dr Samuel Yeak – ENT Specialist in Singapore was head of the ENT department in Tan Tock Seng Hospital for the last 10 years where he helped to establish true subspecialty care in a public institution.
 He was also Chief of the Rhinology Service, overseeing a group of 3 surgeons providing comprehensive care to patients with nasal and sinus problems.
 This included not only state-of-the-art Computer-Guided Endoscopic Sinus Surgery but also a strong Allergy Service with laboratory facilities and immunotherapy to avoid surgery in the first place.

 Endoscopic sinus surgery is also a minimally invasive gateway to surgery of the skull base (brain) and orbit (eyes).
 This is complex surgery which requires close co-operation with the neurosurgeons and ophthalmologists and requires a lot subspecialised experience to ensure good and safe outcomes.